aromajoin/hackaroma/README.md

    - [Productivity Booster](https://www.youtube.com/watch?v=p1f5A-vXAv8)
    - [Aroma Signage](https://aromajoin.com/solutions/aroma-signage)
    - [Others](https://aromajoin.com/solutions/arts-and-science)

+3. What type of scents will be available for the development round?

+After some intense deliberation, we have finally decided on which Aroma Cartridges all finalists will get to use to flesh out their projects.
+Each finalist will receive the following with their Aroma Shooter kit:

+   - Imitation Chanel #5
+   - Mango
+   - Coffee
+   - Lavender
+   - Forest
+   - Hinoki
+   - Spearmint
+   - お香 (Incense)
+   - Lemon
+   - Fresh Cut Grass
+   - Burnt Rubber
+   - Ocean

+There are 12 here, of which you may use 6 in one Aroma Shooter simultaneously.
+What do you think?
+Do these spark your creativity?

-3. How to control Aroma Shooters through the Internet?
+4. How to control Aroma Shooters through the Internet?
 ![Flow of controlling Aroma Shooter via Internet](MQTT4AS.png)

 ​                                                   *Flow of controlling Aroma Shooter over the Internet*